myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > We almost dismantled the counting board.
 But one passenger who had rarely spoken stood up.
 He said, "_Do not destroy the record only because we are afraid the record will be worshiped._"
 >
 > Another said, "_If it is not recorded, the strong will claim they worked the most.
-Those close to the captain will be heard most often.
+Those close to the Captain will be heard most often.
 The silent will disappear._"
 >
 > Another one said, "_If it is recorded, those who are skilled at chasing records will control the board._"
 >